Get the latest update on our Vizio court case

 FOSSY: Propose a Commmunity Track!

-SFC will be hosting a community oriented conference this coming summer August 1-4th, 2024 in Portland, Oregon in the United States.
+SFC will be hosting a community oriented conference this coming summer August 6th - 9th, 2026 at UBC in Vancouver, BC, Canada.
 Focused on the creation and impact of free and open source software, uplifting contributors of all experience.
-As this is the first year we are running a conference of this scale, we plan to have 8 tracks of talks over 4 days.
-We plan to dedicate a substantial portion of these track to community run tracks, similar to the DevRooms at FOSDEM or the miniconfs at LinuxConfAU.
-We'd like to invite you to run a track based on a topic you're passionate about.
-If selected, you will be responsible for inviting speakers, selecting talks and organising the schedule for your track.
-If that sounds good to you, please fill in the form to tell us more about your idea.
+We plan to have 8 tracks of talks over 4 days and to dedicate a substantial portion of these track to community run tracks, similar to the DevRooms at FOSDEM or the miniconfs at LinuxConfAU.
+We'd like to invite you (and your small team, ideally 2 or 3 people) to run a track based on a topic you're all passionate about.
+If selected, your team will be responsible for inviting speakers, selecting talks and organising the schedule for your track.
+If that sounds good to you, please fill in the form to tell us more about your team's idea.
 If you have any questions please don't hesitate to email us at conference@sfconservancy.org.

 Please fill out the questions below to apply.
 We want the conference to appeal to a wide audience, so are looking for tracks ranging from specific technical topics and people-focused themes, to the collaborative future of free software.
 We'd like to see a diversity of both niche and general topics that allow people from different backgrounds to participate.